The Johns Hopkins Division of Gastroenterology & Hepatology at Sibley Memorial Hospital

 Professor; Director of Endoscopy

 Joining Johns Hopkins from Georgetown University, where he was the chief of endoscopy for 15 years, Dr. Al-Kawas is a world-renowned authority in pancreatobiliary disease and interventional endoscopy.
-In 2006, he was one of three individuals in North America to receive one of the American Society of Gastrointestinal Endoscopy’s highest honors, the Master Endoscopist award, in recognition for his impressive career as a gastroenterologist, endoscopist and administrator.
+In 2006, he was one of three people in North America to receive one of the American Society of Gastrointestinal Endoscopy’s highest honors, the Master Endoscopist award, in recognition for his impressive career as a gastroenterologist, endoscopist and administrator.
 Dr. Al-Kawas has delivered more than 200 lectures around the world and published more than 120 papers and book chapters addressing a variety of topics in gastroenterology and endoscopy.

 Dr. Al-Kawas is board certified in gastroenterology and internal medicine.

-Medical Degree: Damascus University, Damascus, Syria
+Medical degree: Damascus University, Damascus, Syria

-Fellowship: VA Medical Center, Washington, DC
+Fellowship: Washington, D.C.
+VA Medical Center

-Languages Spoken: English and Arabic
+Languages spoken: English and Arabic

-Practice Location: Sibley Memorial Hospital
+Practice location: Sibley Memorial Hospital